dvishal485/leetcode-runner-cli/README.md

     cargo install --path .
     ```

-#### Note
+#### Platform Specific Instructions

 Depending on your platform you may need to install certain tools to be able to compile successfully.

-For example: On Ubuntu system, you may need to execute `apt-get install pkg-config openssl-dev -y` to be able to compile the program successfully.
+- On Ubuntu system, you may need to execute `apt-get install pkg-config openssl-dev -y` to be able to compile the program successfully.
+- Windows user are good to go.

 ---